 The problem with these demographics is, you are probably misled by the information they give you and you might be niching your business to a circle of people or a certain profession.

-The thing is, it is easier to sell to people which feel they can align with a similar mindset.
+The thing is, it is easier to sell to people who feel they can align with a similar mindset.
 If they share your opinion, thoughts, lifestyle, or even your sense of humor, they are more likely to buy from you than from someone else.
 Because buying decisions aren’t purely based on rational thinking, they are influenced by our feelings as well.
-If you want to know how our brains make these decisions, read this article by Simon Sinek.
+Simon Sinek explains how our brains make buying decisions and how we can use this in our communication on his blog.

 According to the Oxford Dictionary, a mindset is “the established set of attitudes held by someone”.
 These are formed by a person’s background, experiences they made during their life, the knowledge they acquired and the beliefs they formed for themselves.
 We have to change the way we think about our customers and build a brand that connects mindsets.
 Jürgen Salenbacher calls this the new dimension of branding and points out its relevance in his book Creative Personal Branding: